Optimize provisioned throughput cost in Azure Cosmos DB

 Consider provisioning throughput on an individual container if:

 1. You have a few Azure Cosmos DB containers.
-Because Azure Cosmos DB is schema-agnostic, a container can contain items that have heterogeneous schemas and does not require customers to create multiple container types, one for each entity.
-It is always an option to consider if grouping separate say 10-20 containers into a single container makes sense.
+Because Azure Cosmos DB is schema-agnostic, a container can contain items that have heterogeneous schemas and doesn't require customers to create multiple container types, one for each entity.
+It's always an option to consider if grouping separate say 10-20 containers into a single container makes sense.
 With a 400 RUs minimum for containers, pooling all 10-20 containers into one could be more cost effective.

 2. You want to control the throughput on a specific container and get the guaranteed throughput on a given container backed by SLA.